chrismile/LineVis/README.md

 The program can only run with reduced feature set, as the Metal API does currently neither support geometry shaders nor hardware-accelerated ray tracing.

+Notes:
+- I rented Apple hardware for a few days once for testing that running the program works on macOS.
+  As I do not regularly have access to a real system running macOS, it is only tested that the program can compile in a CI pipeline build script on an x86_64 macOS virtual machine provided by GitHub Actions.
+So please note that it is not guaranteed that the program will continue working correctly on macOS indefinitely due to the lack of regular testing.
+- To enable high DPI support, the program needs to be run from an app bundle.
+This happens automatically when the script `build-macos-brew.sh` has finished building the program.
+Please note that the app bundle only contains the Info.plist file necessary for high DPI support and is currently not yet redistributable.
+If you want to help with improving the macOS app bundle support for this project by contributing development time, please feel free to contact me.

 ## How to add new data sets